 EnPortv.sys

-Guidance Software EnCase forensic driver — revoked certificate still loads, abused as EDR killer
+Guidance Software EnCase forensic driver -- a 16-year-old signed driver with a revoked certificate that Windows still loads, weaponized as a pre-ransomware EDR killer

 Exploited in the Wild